tkhyn/pyconizr/README.rst

    taken as the hovered version of the icon name.
    Defaults to ``hover,target,active``

+unit
+   The unit to be used for the ``background-position`` property.
+Only supposed to work with ``px`` and ``%``.
+   Defaults to ``px``

 scour-*
-   All the options from scour_, using the 'scour-' prefix. 'strip-xml-prolog' becomes 'scour-strip-xml-prolog'
+   All the options from scour_, using the 'scour-' prefix.
+For example, 'strip-xml-prolog' becomes 'scour-strip-xml-prolog'.
    Defaults to best possible optimisation parameters for sprite generation.

+   There are 2 command-line options added for scour parameters:

+      scour-disable-comment-stripping

+         Pyconizr enables comment stripping by default.
+When using the ``iconize`` function, use ``enable_comment_stripping=False`` to
+         disable this feature.
+From the command line you need to use ``--scour-disable-comment-stripping``

+      scour-verbose

+         Pyconizr runs scour in quiet mode by default.
+If you need to see scour's non-error output, use ``quiet=False`` with the ``iconize`` function, or ``--scour-verbose`` from the command line.

 .. |copyright| unicode:: 0xA9